Skip to content

 • then get version 15.0.0

-And this is what gives the ability to write steps in natural language.
+And this is what gives the ability to write steps in almost natural language.

 Step arguments